Karan-Malik/Karan-Malik/README.md

 ### Hi there 👋
 ### I am Karan :computer:

-I am a budding Data Scientist, who is very passionate towards Machine Learning, Deep Learning and Artificial Intelligence. :smile:
+I am a budding Data Scientist, who is very passionate towards Machine Learning, Deep Learning, Artificial Intelligence and Research. :smile:

 Some facts about me: